Call for Submissions｜2023 IACMR Conference

 Other Important Information

-Conference Proceedings We will publish Conference paper abstracts and full proposals online in a secured website for conference attendees only.
-We will only publish paper abstracts after the conference.
+Conference Proceedings We will only publish paper abstracts after the conference.
 Publication in the online Proceedings does NOT preclude authors from publishing their papers elsewhere in journals or books.
-However, all accepted paper abstracts and symposium proposals will be posted in full on a conference-secure website before the conference for participants to read and prepare for the meeting.

 Best Paper Awards We will present five Best Conference Paper awards in the following categories: micro topics (individual and group level analysis), macro topics (organization-level analysis and strategy focus), conference theme, Responsible Research in Business & Management (RRBM), and best student paper.
 The Conference Theme Best Paper Award recognizes a paper that best captures the theme of the 2023 Conference—Globalization in Flux: China and the World.

-Meeting Venue and Registration The conference will be held at the Hong Kong Convention & Exhibition Centre (https://www.hkcec.com).
+Meeting Venue and Registration The conference will be held at the Campus of Hong Kong Baptist University.
 Registration for the conference will be open on March 1, 2023.
 Detailed information on conference registration procedures, fees, and hotel reservations will be available on the IACMR website beginning on February 20, 2023.

 Inquiries For questions about this Call for Submissions or the conference, please contact Program Chair Wei Shen at IACMR2023HK@asu.edu.
 Questions about the IACMR may be directed to Wei Zhang, Executive Director of IACMR at email@example.com.
 General information about the IACMR may be found on IACMR website.